Bocks90/KurlyKNaturals/README.md

 ### Browser Compatibility
 The website has been tested on a range of browsers (Google Chrome, Firefox, Safari, Microsoft Edge and brave).
 The website is working and functioning well on all browsers.
 To do this I demo tested the website on these browsers as stated above in te demo testing section
 ### OS Compatibility
-Tested the website on Windows 10, Android and iOS. iThre aim was to view the responsive changes on different devices.
+Tested the website on Windows 10, Android and iOS.
+The aim was to view the responsive changes on different devices.
 ### Usability Testing
 I sent my project to my fellow students in the slack community and a few friends that work in the industry with experience to double check that all of my links are working and that the content is responsive.
 ## Testing User Stories